Kernocal/audio-mixer-extension/README.md

 cd <folder-name>
 npm run build
 ```
-Then you can load unpacked using the build folder.
+Then you can load unpacked using the created build folder.

 # About